PIRL

 The pathname for the log file where the processing of the source file is recorded.
 Normally this field is left empty (or NULL) and the Log_Pathname (or Log_Directory) parameter of the Configuration file will be used.
 If either of these is a pathname that refers to an existing directory, then Conductor will generate an appropriate log filename (see the description of the Log_Directory and Log_Filename parameters, below).
 If this field is empty and both parameters are empty or not present, the log file will be written to the current working directory (the Log_Directory parameter is empty) However, if either this field or the Log_Pathname (or Log_Directory) parameter is not empty and does not refer to an existing directory then the pathname is to a regular file then that file will be appended with the source file log (a new file will be created if it does not yet exist).
 Both this field value and any parameter used will be reference resolved if not empty.
 N.B.: If a pathname to an existing log file pathname is not specified by this field or a configuration parameter then any existing file at the generated pathname is overwritten.
 This field is always updated by whatever actual log file pathname is used.

 A Sources table may contain the required fields in any order, and it may contain additional fields as desired.
-For example, it is strongly recommended that a timestamp field be provided that will automatically be updated with the last update time of each record.
+For example, it is recommended that a timestamp field be provided that will automatically be updated with the last update time of each record.

 Procedures Table